 Established in 1955, WCRIT’s main purpose is to award scholarships to RIT women students who earn high academic achievement as well as community and RIT involvement while dealing with extenuating circumstances.

-Opportunity to interact and network with fellow members via social events.
+Monthly programs, providing opportunity to interact and network with fellow members via social events.

 Digitized RIT campus photo I.D.
 (Call the Registrar's Office at 475-6519 for an appointment.)